jendave/fifth-edition-srd/docs/player/beyond-first-level.md

 ### Proficiency Bonus

-Your proficiency bonus is always based on your total character level, as shown in the Character Advancement table in chapter 1, not your level in a particular class.
+Your proficiency bonus is always based on your total character level, as shown in the Character Advancement table, not your level in a particular class.
 For example, if you are a fighter 3/rogue 2, you have the proficiency bonus of a 5th level character, which is +3.

 ### Proficiencies